Multi-Tooth Dental Implant

 There are two main types of multi-tooth dental implants.
 These include implant supported bridges and implant supported dentures.
 Both of these are a permanent restoration option, which means they can very easily last a patient for the rest of their life.
 This is in contrast to other restoration options, which may need to be replaced every few years.

 Implant supported bridges consist of a single dental implant.
-Getting an implant supported bridge includes the placement of a titanium post directly into the jawbone of the patient.
+Getting an implant supported dental bridge includes the placement of a titanium post directly into the jawbone of the patient.
 This implant acts as an abutment to the attached pontics (the prosthetic teeth), lending support to the bridge.
 These are quite durable and look and feel just like real teeth.

 Another option is an implant supported denture.
 Unlike single tooth dental implants, which can take a long time to heal and require many individual posts being placed into the jawbone, implant supported dentures typically require just four titanium posts.
 These posts attach to an abutment, which then has an overdenture placed over it.
 This restoration looks and feels natural, too, and are much more durable, sturdy, and reliable than traditional dentures.